Updated: Oct 6, 2020

 What the heck is “Cross-Collateralization”?
 Cross-Collateralization is a big word for “everything is connected.”
 This is a financial device usually used by Credit Unions to protect the Credit Union’s member's money.
 It basically ties all bank accounts, personal loans, lines of credit and car loans together.
 If you don’t pay one account with a Credit Union, they can take money directly out of your bank account to pay it.
 Let’s look at a common example:

 Why should I be worried about Cross-Collateralization?
-As the above example illustrates, cross-collateralization can have devastating effects on a person’s financials if they do not plan carefully.
-Having a credit card or loan as well as a car loan with a Credit Union can cause problems.
+As the above examples illustrate, cross-collateralization can have devastating effects on a person’s financials if they do not plan carefully.
+Having a credit card, personal loan or a car loan with a Credit Union can cause problems.

 What happens when I file bankruptcy?
 When you file bankruptcy and you owe a credit union money, they will freeze your bank accounts almost immediately.
-It’s important to withdraw all of your money from your credit union account before filing for bankruptcy.
+It’s important to withdraw all of your money from your credit union account before filing for bankruptcy and open up a new account elsewhere.
+NO money should be left going in or out of your Credit Union account.
+You will not be able to close a Credit Union account if you owe money, it will just have to remain empty.
+You will not be able to bank with the Credit Union again.

 What should I do?
 As a general rule, never keep your money with someone that you owe money to!
-Pick a bank that you have no “lending relationship” with, that means no credit cards, loans or lines of credit!
+Pick a bank that you have no “lending relationship” with (that means no credit cards, loans or lines of credit) to bank with.
+Speak with your attorney about your options.

 Contact Attorney Allison Greenlee Korr at 269-381-4471 to schedule a free bankruptcy consultation today to go over your personal bankruptcy options.